ira300/Monad_Fee_Vault/README.md

 # Monad Flavored Hardhat Launcher

-This project demonstrates a use case for generating tokens on the Monad network from Hardhat Optimize.
+This project demonstrates a use case for generating Fee_Vault on Hardhat Optimize's Monad network.

 ## Project Structure